 AF and B corrupt.
+All other registers preserved.

 The ROM select address must be in the range 1..7 in V1.0 and 0..15 in V1.1 firmware and the ROM at this address must be a background ROM or the request will be ignored.
 In V1.1 firmware the request will be ignored if the ROM is the current foreground ROM.